ole1986/a3-admintoolkit/@MissionFile/README.exile.md

 ### Verify

-Once your have done all the steps you can verify it by opening the AdminToolkit (using the default keyboard key F2).
+Once your have done all the steps you can verify it by opening the AdminToolkit (using the default keyboard key F2) and click on `Vehicles`.

-Click on `Vehicles` and you should see a new button named "Exile Spawn".
+You should see at least a new button named "Exile Spawn".